nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

       e.g. `seedu.geekeep.logic.LogicManagerTest`

 #### Headless GUI Testing
-A good news for you is that because this project uses the [TestFX](https://github.com/TestFX/TestFX) library, you can run GUI tests in the _headless_ mode.
- In the headless mode, GUI tests do not show up on the screen.
+Fortunately, because this project uses the [TestFX](https://github.com/TestFX/TestFX) library, you can run GUI tests in _headless_ mode where the GUI tests do not show up on the screen.
- That means you can do other things on the computer while the tests are running.<br>
+ This means you can do other things on the computer while the tests are running.<br>
  See [UsingGradle.md](UsingGradle.md#running-tests) to learn how to run tests in headless mode.

 #### Troubleshooting tests